Rittenhouse hearing to decide on evidence allowed at trial

 Other motions on the table Friday include:

-- A defense request to exclude evidence related to a July 2020 case in which Rittenhouse allegedly hit a woman who was involved in an altercation with Rittenhouse's younger sister.
+• A defense request to exclude evidence related to a July 2020 case in which Rittenhouse is alleged to have hit a woman who was involved in an altercation with Rittenhouse's younger sister.
 Defense attorney Mark Richards argues the case has no bearing on whether Rittenhouse acted in self-defense on Aug.
 25, 2020.